 dryer, and on the top floor is the hot water tank, cooler and barley

-in order to keep up with the rapidly increasing population of Salinas
+barrels in order to keep up with the rapidly increasing population of

 On the ground floor is a 20-horse power steam engine, kettle and malt kiln, wash house, malt floor and filter room.
 On the first floor is the fermenting room, store-room, mash-tub and dryer, and on the top floor is the hot water tank, cooler and barley store-room.
 The output of the brewery can be increased to 9000 barrels in order to keep up with the rapidly increasing population of Salinas City.
 Mr. Menke, the genial and ever enterprising proprietor is one of the leading men of the city and was recently elected a member of the City Council."

-doing business as the Salinas Brewing Co.
-In addition to draught beer for
+the Salinas Brewing Co.
+In addition to draught beer for the saloon trade,

 (embossed bottle at right).
 Their brands included "Salinas Steam Beer"